clerk/javascript/.changeset/gorgeous-moose-yawn.md

 '@clerk/types': minor
 ---

-Add localization keys for when phone number exists and deleting last identification
+Add localization keys for when the phone number exists and the last identification is deleted